-Well, fans shouldn’t expect the star RB’s hair to go away any time soon.
-One little known factoid about Henry is that the 28-year-old hasn’t cut his hair since elementary school, according to the Tennessee Titans website.
+Well, fans shouldn't expect Henry's hair to go away any time soon.
+One little known factoid about Henry is that the 28-year-old hasn't cut his hair since elementary school, according to the Tennessee Titans website.
 Yes, you read that correct.
-Throughout every offseason, regular season and playoffs for some two decades, he’s refused to head to the barbershop.
+Throughout every offseason, regular season and playoffs for some two decades, he's refused to head to the barbershop.

 Derrick Henry has been rocking the same bold hair style since he was destroying defenders in pee wee football.
 That's 20 years without Henry cutting his hair, so it's safe to say he values his hair a ton.

 Henry's hairstyles have grown so popular that fans in Tennessee have even created a parody Twitter account in its honor.

-After shattering Florida records as a running back for Yulee High School, Derrick Henry became a superstar for Nick Saban at Alabama.
+Before his hair was a topic of discussion, Henry was shattering Florida records as a running back for Yulee High School.
+He then became a superstar for Nick Saban at Alabama.

 As a college football star, Henry broke out during his junior campaign.
 He rushed for 2,219 yards, scored 28 rushing touchdowns and averaged 5.6 yards per carry en route to being named the 2015 Heisman Trophy winner, alongside a plethora of other accolades.